Three Things to Know about Living in Manhattan

 Who Lives in Manhattan

 Manhattan’s demographics illuminate the city’s incredible level of diversity.
 Manhattan is about 45% Caucasian, with 27% of residents identifying as Hispanic, 15% as Black and 10% as Asian.
 Manhattan is renowned for welcoming residents of all sexual orientations and gender identities.
 Additionally, the city has relatively even splits between men and women, and married and unmarried citizens.
+There are around 1.632 million in the city alone so you’re bound to find someone you connect with when you’re living in Manhattan.

 Cost of Living in Manhattan